drug-design/course/docs/chapters/synthesis-of-drugs.md

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/energies.png){: loading=lazy }
 #### Determinants of a Chemical Reaction

-Thermodynamic and kinetic properties determine the course of a chemical reaction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/determinants-chemical-reaction-71aa05ec'><i class='fa fa-play' aria-hidden='true'></i></button>Thermodynamic and kinetic properties determine the course of a chemical reaction.
 The reaction is driven by the energies of the reagents and products (thermodynamics) and of the transition states (kinetics).
 Steric, electronic and solvent effects for instance contribute to the energies of such molecular systems.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/properties.png){: loading=lazy }
 ##### Steric Effects

-Steric effects can influence conformational preferences or stabilizing transition states of reactions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/steric-effects-57c2c2cc'><i class='fa fa-play' aria-hidden='true'></i></button>Steric effects can influence conformational preferences or stabilizing transition states of reactions.
 They control the course of the regioselectivity of many reactions such as additions, eliminations, substitutions or rearrangements.
 For example the regioselective formation of the less crowded alkene in the following Hofmann elimination is due to steric effects resulting in the low energy of the corresponding transition state.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/steric_effect.png){: loading=lazy }
 ##### Electronics Effects

-Electronic effects can influence the resonance, the inductive effects, the stereoelectronic features, the basicity of nucleophiles, the acidity of electrophiles, the stabilization of ionic structures etc...
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/electronics-effects-34253d79'><i class='fa fa-play' aria-hidden='true'></i></button>Electronic effects can influence the resonance, the inductive effects, the stereoelectronic features, the basicity of nucleophiles, the acidity of electrophiles, the stabilization of ionic structures etc...
 The classical case is the ortho, meta or para substitutions in Friedel Crafts reactions.
 In the example below we see how the rate of N-Nitrosation of N-Benzylpivalamides can be accelerated by para electron-donating groups.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer